Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Dane Dunning (8-4) for his 16th start of the season.
+- Max Scherzer (9-4) will take to the mound for the Rangers and make his 20th start of the season.

-- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.
+- In 19 starts this season, he's earned a quality start in nine of them.

-- Dunning has started 15 games this season, and he's lasted five or more innings 14 times.
-He averages 4.7 innings per appearance.
+- Scherzer has pitched five or more innings in eight straight games and will look to extend that streak.

-- He has finished seven appearances without allowing an earned run in 23 chances this season.
+- In 19 appearances this season, he has finished four without allowing an earned run.

 |Opponent